jacobhaiges/Linux/docs/03-localUserScript.md

 * Creates a user with the input provided.
 * If the account was not successfully created, inform the user and and return an exit status of 1.
 * Display the username & password along with the host where the account was created.
----> Append the username & host to a .csv

 # VM Creation
 (Skip this step if you know how to setup the Vagrant VM)